selfrefactor/rambda/README.md

 <details>

-<summary>Rambda is fastest.
-Ramda is 94.74% slower and Lodash is 58.18% slower</summary>
+<summary>Lodash is fastest.
+Rambda is 6.7% slower and Ramda is 72.03% slower</summary>

 ```text
 const R = require('../../dist/rambda.js')